How to Grow Garlic Start To Finish In 10 Easy Steps

 How to dig up garlic.

-When digging up your garlic, it is important to place your shovel well out from where you believe the head to be.
-If you dig too close you run the risk of slicing into the head and may lose some of your cloves.
-Also put your shovel in well below where you think the head is for the same reason.
-Until you get the area down right always go out further and deeper than you feel you need to go.
-Better safe than sorry is my option.
+If you dig too close, you risk slicing into the head and may lose some of your cloves.
+Also, put your shovel in well below the depth where you think the head is.
+Until you get the area down, always put your shovel out further and down deeper than you feel you need to go.

 A table to harvest garlic from a backyard garden